hgminh95/blog/content/posts/which-loop-is-faster.md

 $ perf stat -e page-faults,minor-faults,major-faults <program>
 ```

-Where `minor-faults` is when the page is in memory but is not registed to the memory management unit, `major-faults` is when the page is not in main memory, and `page-faults` is sum of them.
+Where `minor-faults` is when the page is in memory but is not allocated to the process or not registed to the memory management unit (e.g. when you first access the memory), `major-faults` is when the page is not in main memory (that is very costly operation since we might need to read the memory from disk), and `page-faults` is sum of them.
 Below is one possible result,

 ```bash
 './bazel-bin/bm_loop --benchmark_filter=BM_LoopNo1WithPageFault':